 What about local networks?

-If you’ve tried all this and have drawn a blank, contact us via the Contact form on this website, and we will do our best to connect you with people who can help.
+Tried all this and drawn a blank?
+Contact us and we will do our best to connect you with people who can help.

 What qualifications might I need?

 Level 2 qualifications prepare you for front-line roles, whose names might include nursery assistant, pre-school assistant, playgroup assistant or nanny.
 The relevant qualification is Level 2 Certificate for the Children and Young People’s Workforce.

 Level 3 is for front line practitioners with more experience and/or are working as supervisors.
 Job titles might include nursery nurse, nursery supervisor, pre-school/playgroup leader or childminder.
 There is a Level 3 Early Years Educator qualification in England, and Level 3 Children’s Care, Learning and Development in Wales.